okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/brands/index.md

 The [Email Customization](#email-customization) resource that was created.

-If this is the first customization being created for the email template, `isDefault` will be set to `true`.
+If this is the first customization being created for the email template, `isDefault` is set to `true`.

 Returns a `400 Bad Request` if:
 - `language` is not one of the [supported languages](#supported-languages).